shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-best-practices-for-sellers.md

 ---
-title : Deal Best Practices for Sellers description : Learn about best practices for sellers using the deal functionality. ms.date: 10/28/2023
+title: Deal Best Practices for Sellers
+description: Learn about best practices for sellers using the deal functionality. ms.date: 10/28/2023
 ---